 Chief Executive Officer

 Chandler Goule is NAWG’s Chief Executive Officer, coming into the role July 2016.
 Chandler leads NAWG’s efforts to advocate for American wheat farmers and acts as Executive Director of the National Wheat Foundation.
 Chandler has worked extensively in Washington, D.C., on agriculture, food safety and trade policy.
-His previous experience extends to serving as the Sr. Vice President of Programs for the National Farmers Union, as staff director of the Subcommittee on Livestock, Dairy and companies such as Bayer CropScience, Syngenta and the Houston Livestock Show and Rodeo.
+His previous experience extends to serving as the Sr. Vice President of Programs for the National Farmers Union and as the staff director of the Subcommittee on Livestock, Dairy and Poultry for the U.S. House Committee on Agriculture under former Chairman Collin Peterson.
 Growing up in rural Texas, Goule understood agriculture policy and the rural way of life.
 He graduated from Texas A&M University on a 4-H scholarship, earning a Bachelor of Science in animal science with an emphasis in production.
 While in D.C., he completed his master’s in political management and corporate and public affairs at The George Washington University.

 Since the Fall of 2022, Jake Westlin has served as NAWG's Vice President of Policy and Communications.
 Since joining the organization, he previously served as the Director of Policy and Communications and its Government Relations Representative.
 Before joining NAWG in 2019, Jake spent over six years working in the Senate, covering issues related to agriculture, public lands, and food and nutrition policy.
 He started as an intern with Senator Kent Conrad (D- ND) and worked as a Legislative Aide for Senator Heidi Heitkamp (D-ND).
 He received a Bachelor of Arts in Political Science from the University of North Dakota in Grand Forks, ND.